josephwright/josephwright.github.io/_posts/2022-10-04-mapping-to-characters.md

 stay together.

-For pdfTeX, there's an additional wrinkle: it uses bytes, not codepoints, and so if we use a naïve TeX mapping, we would divide up any codepoing outside the ASCII range into separate bytes: not good.
+For pdfTeX, there's an additional wrinkle: it uses bytes, not codepoints, and so if we use a naïve TeX mapping, we would divide up any codepoint outside the ASCII range into separate bytes: not good.
 Luckily, the nature of codepoints is
 predictable: all that is needed is to examine the first byte and collect the right number of further bytes to re-combine into a valid codepoint.